eea/eea.docker.jenkins/master/Readme.md

 ###postix.env###

-* `POSTFIX_DOMAIN` Mail host domain to be used with postfix SMTP only mail server
+* `MTP_HOST` Mail host domain to be used with postfix SMTP only mail server
+* `MTP_RELAY` Mail server address/ip to be used to send emails (e.g. smtp.gmail.com.
+Default None - emails are sent using postfix service within postfix docker image)
+* `MTP_PORT` Mail server port to be used to send emails (e.g.: 587.
+Default: None)

 ## Copyright and license